DataDog/go-secure-sdk/crypto/keyutil/deterministicecdsa/README.md

 Golang 1.20 removed the deterministic ECDSA key geenration from a controlled random source feature.

 As recommended ([https://github.com/golang/go/issues/38548#issuecomment-617409930](https://github.com/golang/go/issues/38548#issuecomment-617409930)), the code as been copied from Go
-1.19.5 to restore the deterministic generation behavior.
+1.19.5 to restore the deterministic generation behaviour.
 By default, the developer should use `crypto/ecdsa` from its go runtime and use this alternative for tests or specific usecases where the key generation is derivated from a computed random source.